pinei/100daysofcode/README.md

 The other markdown files includes some references about the topics of this README.

+## #4 at 2021-01-02

+- A new Vue app (sublingo) for working on subtitles
+- Tying drag and drop files with Vue

 ## #3 at 2021-01-02

 - Using Passport for Google OAuth2